drandreaskrueger/coinbaseTestbed/README.md

 * [client.get_notifications()](output/BUG_client.get_notifications()_with-API-answer.txt) has a real bug, some API answer is crashing the python library code.
 * [verify_callback()](output/BUGS_verify_callback.md) is outdated?
 A sequence of bugs - each time I solve one, the next appears :-)
 * [invalid (empty) HTTP_HOST header](output/BUG_invalid-HTTP_HOST-header.md) in your callback requests onto my IP-address webhook.
+* very small payments ask "*Do you want to add it?*" but do not allow to answer.
+Clicking "Pay" doesn't do anything.
+See [this screenshot](output/BUG_Do-you-want-to-add-it_But-no-way-to-say-YES.png).

 *Additional to those*: